ulampinoy/ulampinoy-atbp/chronicles/2017-02-ulampinoy-chronicles-february-2017-beef-broccoli-chicken-soup-doner-kebab.md

 We have a favorite **Döner Kebab** spot in Barrio Tetuán along Bravo Murillo next to Mercado de Tetuán.
 Their rotisserie chicken is highly recommended too!

-![Crispy fried mackerel fish with dip of lemon and patis](/static/images/cafetera-italiana.jpg) Specially in the cold days and mornings, a great cup of freshly made coffee to start your daily grind that fills the house the irresistable aroma and fill you with the little simple joys in life!
+![Crispy fried mackerel fish with dip of lemon and patis](/static/images/cafetera-italiana.jpg) Specially in the cold days and mornings, a great cup of freshly made coffee to start your daily grind that fills the house the irresistable aroma and gives you the little tiny simple joys in life!